tactipus/python-coinmarketcap/README.md

 # Python-CoinMarketCap API Wrapper

-This is a non official (but working) Python package to wrap the CoinMarketCap API.
-With this you can monitoring and watch the crypto market.
+This is a non-official (but working) Python package to wrap the CoinMarketCap API.
+With this you can monitor and watch the crypto market.

 - First, you have to create an API on the [Developper Portal](https://coinmarketcap.com/api/)
 - Read the official [API documentation](https://coinmarketcap.com/api/documentation/v1/)